|

 Fragrance Oils

-Our high quality, concentrated, cosmetic grade fragrance oils are skin safe when used properly diluted.
+Our superior quality, concentrated, Cosmetic Fragrance Oils are formulated to be safe for use on the skin when used properly diluted.
 Best of all, they are alcohol-free!

-Our cosmetic grade fragrance oils will not cause seizing in CP soap and are not drying to the skin.
+Our Cosmetic Fragrance Oils will not cause seizing in CP soap and are not drying to the skin.
 They work well in soaps, lotions, creams, powders, balms, oils and scrubs.
 They are generally used at 2-5% in formulations and can be used as perfume oils when diluted in a vegetable oil or jojoba.

 Fragrance oils do not disperse well in water without the aid of a solubilizer.
-To make water or alcohol based perfumes, air fresheners, linen sprays and other water or alcohol based formulations, you may use our Fragrance Oil Base or Polysorbate 20.
+To make water or alcohol based perfumes, air fresheners, linen sprays and other water or alcohol based formulations, you may use our Water-Soluble Fragrances or use Polysorbate 20 to emulsify fragrance oils.

 Important Notes:

-- Our cosmetic grade fragrance oils are not for use in candles.
+- Our Cosmetic Fragrance Oils are not for use in candles.
 The diluent used in our toiletry fragrance oils is better for the skin than cheaper quality diluents used in candle fragrances but it does not burn well in candles.
-Please visit our Candle Fragrance Oil section for the candle versions of these fragrances.

-- Our cosmetic grade fragrance oils are not for use in lip products.
-We offer specially formulated flavor oils that are approcved for use in lip products.
+- Our Cosmetic Fragrance Oils are not intended for use in lip products.
+We offer specially formulated flavor oils that are approved for use in lip products.
 Please see our Flavor Oil section for lip product approved oils.

 - Our 16 oz. and 1 gallon bottles of fragrance oil are shipped in plastic HDPE bottles.
 We recommend that you transfer these oils to glass bottles upon receipt.
 We offer 16 oz.
 Boston Round bottles within our Packaging section.